MM Alam: Later life

 In 1983, Alam wrote several articles in the Pakistan Army Journal.
 Shortly afterwards, he disappeared and it was discovered that he had joined the Afghan Mujahideen to fight against the Soviet's during the Soviet-Afghan War.
-While there, a trip was arranged for Alam through Hizb-e Islami, so he could take part in a Mujahideen-led attack on the Soviet-controlled Bagram Air Base in 1985.
+While there, a trip was arranged for him through Hizb-e Islami, so he could take part in a Mujahideen-led attack on the Soviet-controlled Bagram Air Base in 1985.

 Professor Raja Ehsan Aziz traveled with Alam to the groups headquarters in Peshawar, where Hekmatyar gifted Alam a Russian pistol for self defence, hosted them at his guesthouse, and arranged winter clothing for the duo.
 Afterwards, Alam drove to Parachinar to join his group for a long journey across the mountains on foot and horseback.

-They crossed the Azro heights in the Logar Province through gunfire while evading landmines, However, they still had to cross three other provinces to get to Bagram.
+They crossed the Azro heights in the Logar Province through gunfire while evading landmines and needed to cross three other provinces to get to Bagram.
 Halfway down the heights, Alam slipped on icy rocks and fractured his left arm along with other injuries.
 After first aid was applied, he returned to Peshawar to receive proper treatment.

-Towards the end of the Soviet occupation of Afghanistan, Alam later arrived in Panjshir Valley.
-There, he stayed as a guest of guerilla commander Ahmad Shah Massoud, who regularly met him and addressed Alam as "General".
+Towards the end of the Soviet occupation of Afghanistan, Alam later arrived in Panjshir Valley and stayed as a guest of guerilla commander Ahmad Shah Massoud, who regularly met him and addressed Alam as "General".

-As the months passed by, Air Marshal Ayaz Ahmed Khan had a late-night visitor who came looking gaunt and worn down.
-It was M.M.
-Alam.
-He had a beard and wore a Pakol cap.
-Alam told him that he had not eaten for two days.
-After eating, Alam slept for three days, left, and Ayaz never heard from him again.
+As months passed by, Air Marshal Ayaz Ahmed Khan had a late-night visitor who came looking gaunt and worn down.
+The visitor was Alam who had grown a beard, wore a Pakol cap, and told him that he had not eaten for two days.
+After eating, he slept for three days, left, and Ayaz never heard from him again.

 By the year 2000, Alam developed serious medical problems as a result of heavy smoking.
 By one account, he smoked two packs a day, "the cigarette held between his index and middle finger, flipped from time to time to form a straight line with the swollen blue vein running like a groundswell in the middle of his pistachio-coloured hand, twitching to flick ash."

+By 2002, Air Chief Mushaf Ali Mir had a two bedroom guesthouse built for him in the Air Transport Wing (ATW) Mess lawn in Chaklala and convinced him to finally accept his pension.
+He lived there until 2005-2006, when he was advised to temporarily move to PAF Base Faisal, though he intended to return, repeated delays kept him in Karachi, where he eventually settled in and rebuilt his personal library.

 On 16 December 2012, Alam was admitted to the PNS Shifa Hospital.
-Reportedly, there was little to no media coverage of his illness or hospitalization.
+There was little to no media coverage of his illness or hospitalisation.
 He died in the morning of 18 March 2013.